 USS Constitution‘s restoration is moving along smoothly and much has happened since May 2015.
 Here are highlights of work performed by the Naval History & Heritage Command Detachment Boston ship restorers and riggers over the past year:

 Copper sheathing: Below the waterline, Constitution has always been covered in hundreds of copper sheets.
 The copper protects the lower hull from the Teredo Navalis, or ship worm, which is capable of destroying a wooden vessel.
-Nearly all of the 3,400 copper sheets and “Irish” roofing felt installed in 1995 have been removed, exposing the lower hull planking for inspection and repairs to the caulking.
+Much of the 3,200 copper sheets and “Irish” roofing felt installed in 1995 have been removed, exposing the lower hull planking for inspection and repairs to the caulking.
 Thirty-four hundred new copper sheets will be installed in 2017 at the end of the restoration.
 Visitors to the USS Constitution Museum are invited to become a part of history and sign their name to these sheets of copper.
 Since June 2015, approximately 225 sheets of copper have been signed!

 Copper pins: Stephen Nichols, blacksmith for the NHHC Detachment Boston, hand made 468 copper pins that will be used to hold protective bronze plates to the forward edge of Constitution‘s cutwater.

 Cutwater: Constitution‘s projecting cutwater on her bow had a great deal of rot in its structure.
 The cutwater was last replaced in its entirety in the 1927 restoration.
 Large sections of the cutwater will be removed in this restoration and replaced with both solid live oak and laminated white oak pieces.

 Hull planking: Since May 2015, 80 hull planks have been replaced on Constitution.
 Laminated white oak is being used for planking above the waterline and solid white oak, from the trees cut at the Naval Facilities Engineering Command in Crane, Indiana, is used below the waterline.